folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 ### The fit points
 We want to select a relatively small number of "good" continuum points that can be used for a polynomial fit describing the continuum of the observation.
 These "good" points, which appear as black dots on the plot, are selected within an order and are used to fit a polynomial function for the continuum for that order.
 Ideally, the resulting normalized continuum will be equal to 1.

-To find "good" points, each order is broken down into a set of consecutive search bins with respect to wavelength.
+To find "good" points, each order is broken down into a set of consecutive search bins in wavelength.
 The bins are equal in width (in velocity).
 In each bin, the highest flux point is selected as being most likely in the continuum (i.e. not in an absorption line).
 However, to deal with noise in the observation, a running average is applied to the spectrum before selecting the highest point in the search bin.
 This averaging helps ensure that the selected highest point in a bin is not highest because of a peak in the noise, but instead highest because of real features in the spectrum.

 ## Normalizing the individual orders